MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/9-register-scan.md

 - How that data is structured
 - If any data is sensitive

 This will allow you to audit and govern your data sources without having to manually investigate each individual file and source.
-The data is not imported to Microsoft Purview during this process.
+The data isn't imported to Microsoft Purview during this process.
 Microsoft Purview only gathers information about the data and stores that in its Data Map.

 ### Authentication